bank-vaults/bank-vaults/docs/unseal-keys/README.md

 - vault-unseal-3.txt
 - vault-unseal-4.txt

+For migrating the Vault storage data you will have to use [official migration command](https://www.vaultproject.io/docs/commands/operator/migrate/) provided by Vault.

 ### AWS

 Moving the above mentioned files to an AWS bucket and encrypt them with KMS before: